openvocab/ovn/mkdocs/docs/algorithms/track.md

 Note that in VF, for simplicity, besides `lot`, a lot identifier can be stored in the `trackingIdentifier` property.

-Also note that lots get "spread out" to splits of a resource or different types of resources.
-For example, one cow could have a lot identifier, which follows with all the cuts of beef from that cow.
-Or one production batch of a medicine that contains many packages of the same medicine would have a lot identifier, which follows with all the individual packages wherever they go.
+Also note that lots get "spread out" into splits of a resource or different types of resources.
+For example, one cow could have a lot identifier, which when the cow goes through a butchering process will be included in all the cuts of beef from that cow.
+Or one production batch of a medicine that contains many packages of the same medicine would have a lot identifier, which follows all the individual packages wherever they go.

 ### Track and trace Logic

-To gather a whole track or trace..... recursive logic; topological sort  maybe; ...
+To gather a whole track or trace..... recursive logic; topological sort  maybe, but I don't think so; ...

-specifics....
+some specifics....

-When dealing with resources that are packed into and unpacked from a container resource, if the resource is currently packed, then the logic needs to follow the container resource until the resource is unpacked.
+When dealing with resources that are packed into and unpacked from a container resource, if the resource has been packed, then the logic needs to follow the container resource until the resource is unpacked.

 for an event, next: